The DevOps culture has been growing by leaps and bounds in the speed-driven digital world.

 Disparity in Appreciating DevOps Benefits

-The stakeholders in the organization including the CEO, the CIO, the CFO and the IT Manager, among others have their own set of preferences and goals.
+The organization’s stakeholders, including the CEO, the CIO, the CFO, and the IT Manager, have their own preferences and goals.

-So, whenever a discussion is raised on DevOps implementation, there will be an immediate disconnection among different stakeholders involved.
+So, whenever a discussion is raised about DevOps implementation, there will be immediate disconnection among the stakeholders involved.

-The discussion may end up with a list of differences rather than appreciating the host of benefits.
-And, these disparities may hinder the introduction of DevOps initiative.
+The discussion may end with a list of differences rather than appreciating the host of benefits.
+These disparities may hinder the introduction of the DevOps initiative.

-The disparities surface because each stakeholder will prefer benefits that are peculiar for other stakeholders.
+The disparities surface because each stakeholder will prefer benefits peculiar to other stakeholders.

-For instance, CEOs aim at reducing costs and increasing profits.
-So, they prefer benefits such as reduced time-to-market and developing high-quality products.
+For instance, CEOs aim to reduce costs and increase profits, so they prefer benefits such as reduced time to market and developing high-quality products.

-Likewise, CIOs who focus on implementing people-centric processes to increase throughput will prefer benefits including improved operational support and quick fixes.
+Likewise, CIOs implementing people-centric processes to increase throughput will prefer benefits, including improved operational support and quick fixes.

 “According to the Gartner 2017 Enterprise DevOps Survey, 88% of respondents said, ‘team culture’ was among the top three people-related attributes with the greatest impact on their organization’s ability to scale DevOps.”